-Low transmission fluid can cause a lot of problems and even damage your transmission.
+Too little transmission fluid can cause many problems and even damage your transmission.

-Your transmission uses the transmission fluid for several purposes.
-Mainly it is used as a hydraulic fluid, and it transfers power with your converter between the gears and the engine.
-It is also used to lubricate, clean and cool down your transmission parts.
+Your transmission uses the transmission fluid for various purposes.
+Mainly it is used as hydraulic fluid and it transfers power with your torque converter between the gears and the engine.
+It is also used to lubricate, clean and cool your transmission parts.

-If you are suspicious about your transmission fluid level, you should always check it as fast as possible.
-If you drive too far with low transmission fluid, your transmission may fail caused by overheating or lack of lubrication.
+If you are suspicious about the level of your transmission oil, you should always check it as soon as possible.
+If you drive too far with too little transmission fluid, your transmission may fail due to overheating or lack of lubrication.

-There are a lot of possible low transmission fluid symptoms, but here you will find the most common.
+There are many possible symptoms of low transmission fluid, but here are the most common ones.

-The most common symptom of low transmission fluid is slipping from your transmission.
-Your transmission requires hydraulic pressure to connect the force between the engine and your wheels.
-If this pressure gets too low, the transmission will slip and you may notice it by the engine RPM’s is higher than usual when you are driving.
+The most common symptom of fluid with a low transmission level is the slipping of your transmission.
+Your transmission requires hydraulic pressure to connect the power between the engine and your wheels.
+When this pressure becomes too low, the transmission slips, and you can tell this by the fact that the engine speed is higher than usual when you are driving.

-The transmission requires stable and the right amount of fluid pressure to change gears for you.
-If your transmission fluid is low, the transmission can have problems to build up the right amount of pressure required to shift gears properly.
-In some cases, the transmission may not change gears at all and it will be stuck in one gear.
+The transmission requires a stable and correct fluid pressure to change gears for you.
+If the fluid level in your transmission is low, the transmission may have difficulty building up the correct pressure needed to shift gears properly.
+In some cases, the transmission may not shift at all and get stuck in a gear.

-If you have low transmission fluid, it can cause late engagement between gears.
-When you put your gear lever into neutral or drive, it has to build up pressure before the car starts moving.
-If the fluid level is low, it can take a longer time to build up pressure inside the transmission and converter.
+If you have a low transmission fluid, it can lead to late engagement between gears.
+When you put your gear lever in neutral or driving mode, it must build up pressure before the car starts moving.
+If the fluid level is low, it may take a long time for the pressure to build up in the transmission and converter.
 If the fluid level is low, you will often get a delay of 2-3 seconds.